Api

 2

-When using doctrine as data source, you can output data the object way using dot-notaion and property accessor.
-But when you are using collumn of related table for sorting, you probably want to use alias for sorting:
+When using doctrine as data source, you can output data the object way using dot-notation and property accessor.
+But when you are using column of related table for sorting, you probably want to use alias for sorting:

 $grid->addColumnText('role', 'User role', 'role.name')